-Week in, week out, national and regional tourism departments are doing important work around accessible tourism.
+Week in, and week out, national and regional tourism departments are doing important work around accessible tourism.
 Often working alongside access experts, they identify opportunities, create think tanks, create campaigns and advise their members.
-They clearly care about and recognise the importance and opportunity of accessible destinations.
+They care about and recognise the importance and opportunity of accessible destinations.

-Yet, this year, it was left to a handful of individuals including Martyn and Srin from Disability Horizons to spread the word at World Travel Market?
+Yet, this year, it was left to a handful of individuals, including Martyn and Srin from Disability Horizons, to spread the word at World Travel Market.

 The Business Case for Accessible Tourism

 If you’re a business owner, what matters is your bottom line.
-If you invest money in access, what’s the return, how can you measure it?
+If you invest money in access, what’s the return?
+How can you measure it?

-There are no definitive answers, it’s almost the chicken and egg situation, what comes first, customers or accessibility.
+There are no definitive answers.
+It’s almost the chicken and egg situation.
+What comes first, customers or accessibility?

-Another issue I can see for business owners is…
+Another issue I can see for business owners is this.

 Both of these factors potentially leave them with a dilemma.
 Of course, they want to welcome everyone and take our money, but at what potential cost to them?

-I’m a firm believer in “if your sail is up, you’ll catch the wind” and “lethargy creates opportunities”.
+I believe “if your sail is up, you’ll catch the wind” and “lethargy creates opportunities”.

 Trailblazers like Martyn and Srin are leading the way with their new venture Accomable.com.
-Their sail is well and truly up, they understand the untapped opportunity and are passionate enough to do something about it.
+Their sail is well and truly up, and they understand the untapped opportunity and are passionate enough to do something about it.

-I’ve even found holiday accommodation were pet-friendly is more prominent than disabled friendly.
+I’ve even found holiday accommodation where pet-friendly is more prominent than disabled-friendly.
 I can go on holiday with my dog but not my wife when, in fact, I’d like to go on holiday with both or at least have the choice.

 We Should All Care About Accessible Tourism

-For the most part, those of us with access issues are a flexible and a tolerant bunch.
-We’re used to making adjustments and we will never criticise anyone who’s trying to help us.
+For the most part, those of us with access issues are a flexible and tolerant bunch.
+We’re used to making adjustments and will never criticise anyone trying to help us.